Sissi Lu Inc

 I received responses from 800+ participants globally, the majority of whom identified as active analog photographers.

-77% of respondents use basic ziplock bags or keep film loose when traveling.
+The majority of people use basic ziplock bags or keep film loose when traveling.

-50% of respondents said worrying about x-ray damage was their top concern.
+Half of the respondents said worrying about x-ray damage was their top concern.

 Most photographers travel with between 6-10 rolls of film.